ApolloLSY/ApolloLSY/README.md

 - 🐰 I’m currently an undergraduate at SJTU, studying for a 5-year medical degree from 2020/09 to expected 2025/06.
 - 🎓 I’m Looking for a Ph.D. program in Fall 2025.
 - 💭 This is my [Wesite](https://apollolsy.github.io/Attic/about/) and [CV](https://drive.google.com/file/d/12ItCSLegxhgdNpkH-K6VlXpqaINbt2uN/preview).
 - 👀 Apollo isn't my English name.
-ApolloLSY is a pun in Chinese, sounding like '阿波罗尼斯圆'(Apollonius Circle), which my high school classmates often joked about.😸
+ApolloLSY is a pun in Chinese, sounding like '阿波罗尼斯圆'(Apollonius Circle), which my high school classmates often joked about.

-#

 <p align="center">
   <img src = "https://streak-stats.demolab.com?user=ApolloLSY&theme=tokyonight-duo&border_radius=50&card_width=800&hide_border=true&dates=F82B27&ring=17A0EC&fire=F82B27&currStreakNum=17A0EC&currStreakLabel=17A0EC&sideNums=17A0EC&sideLabels=17A0EC&excludeDaysLabel=17A0EC">